jhund/rails-recipes/pages/how_to_change_objects.md

 use cases.
 However for more complex scenarios, I prefer to use Object Oriented best practices like Service Objects.

-The flow chart below helps you decide what the best approach is in a given situation by looking at two criteria:
+The flow chart below helps you choose the best approach in a given situation by looking at two criteria:

 > * How many objects will you change?
 > * What additional processing is required?